Why Data Classification is Important: A practical guide

 Q: Who should be responsible for data classification within my organization?

 A: Responsibility for data classification should be clearly defined and assigned to specific individuals or teams, ideally within the IT or data security department.
-However, it requires the cooperation and awareness of all employees.
+That said, it requires the cooperation and awareness of all employees.

 Q: How can I train my employees on proper data handling practices after implementing data classification?